This Handbook contains everything you need to know about this Secret Compass Classic expedition to Sudan.

 All our expeditions are achievable by people with an active and healthy lifestyle.
 However, this is an arduous expedition that will test you and at times you may be sore, tired, hot, dusty or hungry!
 The most challenging aspect of this expedition will be the heat – with daytime temperatures of 30 – 45 °C and very little shade during the day.
 You must be prepared physically and mentally for the expedition and for living in basic conditions for the duration.
 Please ensure that you train for the expedition and arrive fit and ready to go.
 You will be required to be fit enough for the following.

-Terrain: a variety of desert terrain including rocky, sandy and sometimes steep or shifting terrain.
+Terrain: a variety of desert terrain including rocky, uneven, sandy and sometimes steep terrain.

 Vaccinations.
 Please seek advice from your health professional on recommended vaccinations.
 The NHS Fit For Travel site and Travel Health Pro are both useful.